Adaptive Taxonomy Learning and Historical Patterns Modelling for Patent Classification: Preliminaries

 \subsection{Problem Formalization}

-The target of this paper is to develop an automatic procedure that could assign a candidate patent with a few numbers of IPC codes according to all the available information.
-This task could be formalized as, where $W_k$ is the description text of this patent, $P_{u_k}^{t_k}=\{p_i|u_i=u_k, 0 \leq t_i\leq t_k\}$ represents the historical patent applying records of assignee $u_k$ before $t_k$, $\hat{Y}_{k,j}$ denotes the probability that IPC code $c^q_j$ will be assigned in patent document $p_k$ and $q\in [1,\cdots,L]$.
+Following \cite{DBLP:conf/aaai/Tang0XPWC20, DBLP:conf/cikm/HuangCLCHLZZW19}, the target of this paper is to develop an automatic procedure that can assign a candidate patent $p_k$ with a few IPC codes at a specific level according to all the available information, which enables classification at the desired level of granularity.
+This task could be formalized as, where $W_k$ is the description text of this patent $p_k$, $\mathcal{T}$ is the IPC taxonomy system, and $P_{u_k}^{t_k}=\{p_i|u_i=u_k, 0 \leq t_i\leq t_k\}$ represents the historical patent applying records of assignee $u_k$ prior to time $t_k$. $\hat{\bm{Y}}_{k}$ represents the predicted probability of all IPC code at the $q$-th level.
+Here, $q\in [1, \cdots, L]$ represents a specific level within the IPC taxonomy hierarchy.

-It is obvious that the assigned IPC codes highly depend on the patent description.
-Additionally, how to model the assignees' preferences according to their historical applying records, and how to capture the IPC code semantics underlying the taxonomy are also of great importance for this task.
-Therefore, this paper provides a comprehensive framework for the patent classification problem.
-The modules described in the next Section discuss how to leverage the information mentioned above.
+The assignment of IPC codes not only depends on the patent description but also requires modeling assignees' preferences based on their historical application records.
+Additionally, capturing the underlying semantics of the taxonomy holds significant importance.
+To address these challenges, this paper presents a comprehensive framework for tackling the patent classification problem.
+The subsequent sections elaborate on the various modules designed to leverage the aforementioned information and enhance the accuracy of the classification.